GCC 3-day Baku wedding: 150-guest Khaleeji signature

 - Catering.
 Full halal manifest, vegetarian and seafood-heavy menu by the bride's request.

-The men's program day 2 was separate: a Caspian sunset yacht charter for the groom's party, 28 men, halal F&B catered on board.
+The men's program day 2 was a Caspian sunset yacht charter for the groom's party, 28 men, halal F&B catered on board.

 Day 3: Main wedding at Fairmont